 The Greeley Area Chamber of Commerce sponsors the Blues Jam with the City of Greeley and the Greeley Stampede.

 This annual event “ain’t nothin’ but a party” from Friday evening through Saturday night the second weekend in June.
 Friday, you can enjoy 10 hours of free blues in 14 bars and restaurants following the plaza concert.
 Downtown Greeley.
 Then, on Saturday, you’ll experience all day performances on two stages, plus the Blues 101 stage, at the Island Grove Regional Park Arena, covered in sod for your comfort.

 The Blues Jam offers a family oriented atmosphere where everyone can expect a wonderful Blues experience, and learn a little bit, too.
 You can bring a picnic or taste great food and drink from our vendors.
 Be sure to take home some official Blues Jam merchandise as a memento of the day.
 Learn more at GreeleyBluesJam.org

 Greeley Arts Picnic

-A Greeley Tradition for 40 years, Arts Picnic is a festival of every kind of art.
+A Greeley Tradition for over 40 years, Arts Picnic is a festival of every kind of art.
 You’ll enjoy performances on two stages and from strolling artists, visual and handcrafted art for sale, a hands-on Creation Station for children, plus scrumptious delights at the Food Court.
 A juried art show adorns the Tointon Gallery, and a Friday night kickoff concert will have you dancing in the streets (really!).

 Weld County Fair

 Celebrating our agricultural heritage with displays in natural resources, horticulture, livestock, engineering, fine arts, family and consumer science and more!
 The fair presents a great opportunity to get up close and personal with championship steers, gorgeous area flowers and crops, and science projects.
 The event is free to attend and makes for great family fun at barbecues, fiddling contests and more.

 If you’re a canine fan, you’ll get your fill at the largest dog show in the state.
-Shows begin with specialties on August 15-16, followed by two days of all breed shows on the 17 and 18!
+Shows begin with specialties followed by two days of all breed shows !
 For more information on this show or the Greeley Kennel Club please visit www.greeleykc.com.